Last Updated on February 4, 2023

-It took a lot of research to find the right Alaskan cruise.
+It took a lot of research to find the right Alaskan cruise which I ultimately got to take in May 2022.
 We had a spreadsheet with tons of different information; sail dates, ports, airfare, average excursion costs.
 It was daunting to go through it all.
 Eventually, we settled on a 7-Day Alaska Experience on Royal Caribbean’s Ovation of the Seas.
 I’m going to walk you through why we booked this specific ship/itinerary so you can see how you might answer some of these questions.

 Alaska Cruises are more expensive than their Caribbean counterparts, so we were already spending more on this cruise than we usually would.
 I didn’t want to have to pay even more once I was onboard.
 Because of that, I was concerned about how I’d feel on a Norwegian ship with all their extra, for-fee restaurants.